 Anna is a Graduate Member of the British Psychological Society (BPS) and the Division of Health Psychology (DHP).

-et al., 2015, Understanding how colorectal units achieve short length of stay: an interview survey among representative hospitals in England., Patient Saf Surg, Vol:9
+et al., 2015, Understanding how colorectal units achieve short length of stay: an interview survey among representative hospitals in England, Patient Safety in Surgery, Vol:9, ISSN:1754-9493

 et al., 2014, Acute traumatic stress among surgeons after major surgical complications, American Journal of Surgery, Vol:208, ISSN:0002-9610, Pages:642-647